 Google presented instant/realtime search results few days ago.
-While there was some buzz around the web, it was not publitized as an Apple keynote until the previous day.
+While there was some buzz around the web, it was not publicized as an Apple keynote until the previous day.
 Google likes to do a sudden strike, a big impact not by media coverage but by the product itself (as always, there are exceptions, like Wave).

 Now Microsoft semi-defends saying that they already had prototypes of real-time bing search one year ago.
 While it can be perfectly true, the difference between an experiment and the re-scaling needed to allow real-time results is huge, and the fact is that today Google has it and other search engines don't.

-While I personally like the second approach (too many non-tech blogs about everything around the net), many posts are hidden "defenses" against claims, previous versions of IE and their problems, etc. They have to defend the new version because of the burden of previous IEs, they have to make much more noise about IE9 than google about Chrome.
+While I personally like the second approach (too many non-tech blogs about everything around the net), many posts are hidden "defences" against claims, previous versions of IE and their problems, etc. They have to defend the new version because of the burden of previous IEs, they have to make much more noise about IE9 than google about Chrome.

 In real life you will probably know at least someone who loves to tell everybody how good he is, what incredible things is doing (or more typically is going to do).
 Those are the noisy small rivers.